Learn / Guides / Product-led growth guide

 Use Hotjar’s product experience insights to put your users first and make improvements that fuel product-led growth.

 PLG has been hailed as the future of growth strategies.
 Its go-to-market approach enables companies to grow faster and more efficiently by leveraging their tools to create a flow of users who convert into paying customers.

-But why are so many SaaS companies betting on product-led growth?
+So why are so many companies betting on product-led growth?